Joncwmusic/AirBnB-Analysis/README.md

     C. Measure accuracy of models with cross validation and R2

     D. Models without the words

+    F. Models with the words

+    G. Models for each city since each city probably has more structure while an overall look of all bnbs across the country might be underfit even with a poly model

     E. Model for each bnb type